soyabn9/fmcs-help-first/en/README.md

 > [!NOTE]
 > This is an official help page but if you want proper help from our support staff please go to our Discord support server \([FreeMcServer.net](https://discordapp.com/invite/u99dDtE)\).

+## Why do I get an adblocker message when I don't have an adblocker?

+You might not have an adblocker (or you do, double check), but something is blocking ads.
+It might be your browser or it can be DNS (Domain Name System) or ISP (Internet Service Provider) level.

+> [!NOTE]
+> We cannot help you any further than this.

 ## Is the server free forever?

 Yes, You are able to get the server for free.